 Faculty members may request a course release in order to concentrate their efforts on grant-supported scholarship.
-The request should be made in writing via e-mail to the department chair/program director, school dean and Provost & Senior Vice President for Academic Affairs at the time of proposal development.
-The detailed request should include: 1) the size and scope of work to be conducted and rationale as to why a course release is necessary to complete the scope of work; 2) the sponsor which will provide funding, and; 3) the anticipated semester (s) in which a course release is requested.
+The request should be made in writing via e-mail to the department chair/program director and school dean at the time of proposal development.
+The detailed request should include: 1) the size and scope of work to be conducted and rationale as to why a course release is necessary to complete the scope of work; 2) the sponsor which will provide funding, 3) the anticipated semester (s) in which a course release is requested and; 4) an estimate of the maximum number of credits from which the faculty member would be released.

-After conferring with the department chair/program director and school dean, the approval for course release is made by the Provost & Senior Vice President for Academic Affairs.
+After conferring with the department chair/program director, the approval for course release is made at the sole discretion of the school dean or designee.
 The approval is made on condition that the release will be granted if an award is made and the course release time has been budgeted according to the course buy-out procedures.
-The faculty member works with the Office of Sponsored Research & Programs to budget for a course "buy out" in the proposal to an external sponsor.
+The faculty member works with Sponsored Projects and Research Compliance (SPaRC) to budget for a course "buy out" in the proposal to an external sponsor.